IMMPC: An Internal Model Based MPC for Rejecting Unknown Disturbances: Comparison

-As can be seen, both controllers have a similar structure.
-For $q_x(z)=q_u(z)$, both directly act on $x(t)$.
-The denominator $p(z)$ embeds the internal model of the disturbance.
-By choosing $q_x(z)\neq q_u(z)$, we shape how the \ac{MPC} reacts to $x(t)$.
-For example designing a low-pass filter attenuates measurement noise in $x(t)$.
-It is also able to shape the reaction with respect to changes $y(t)$ using $q_u(z)$.
+For constant disturbances, $p(z)$ must include an integrator, such that we can directly see the relation extended state controllers, such as state feedback controllers with integrators like the LQI.
+Similar arguments hold for sinusoidal disturbances, see \cite{Montagner2009}.
+The denominator $p(z)$ embeds the internal model of the disturbance, such that $y(t)$ converges to zero.
+By choosing $q_x(z)\neq q_u(z)$, we can further shape how the \ac{IMMPC} behaves.
+For example, one can design $\frac{q_u(z)}{q_x(z)}$ as a lowpass filter to attenuate measurement noise in $x(t)$.
 For a more convenient analysis, we switch from discrete time to continuous time.
-Designing the filters to include an integrator $\frac{1}{s}$ in $y(t)$ already achieves offset free tracking for constant disturbances.
-However, an integrator attenuates high frequencies, leading to slow reaction times.
-Choosing a different filter such as $\frac{k_p s+1}{s}$ can improve bandwidth, as the feedthrough does not not attenuate fast signals.
+Designing the filters to include an integrator $\frac{1}{s}$ in $y(t)$ already achieves offset-free tracking for constant disturbances.
+However, an integrator attenuates high frequencies, leading to a potentially slow reaction time to setpoint changes.
+Choosing different filters such as $\tfrac{q_u(s)}{p(s)}=\tfrac{k_p s+1}{s}$ can increase bandwidth to improve disturbance rejection.
 This corresponds to a PI controller instead of a pure I controller.
-It still has an integrator gain to achieve zero-offset tracking, but the P-part offers additional degrees of freedom to improve disturbance rejection.
-This concept can be extended to include causal PID-controllers $k_p + k_i\frac{1}{s} + k_ds\frac{T}{s+T}$ leading to a $p(z)$ not only containing the internal of the disturbance, but also any other states of the desired controller architecture.
-Hence, it may be beneficial to also embed asymptotically stable poles into $p(z)$.\\ Next, we compare the proposed \ac{MPC} scheme to disturbance observers \citep{Pannocchia2015a}.
+It still has an integrator to achieve zero-offset tracking, but the P-part offers additional degrees of freedom to improve disturbance rejection even if the disturbance is not generated by $S$.
+This concept can be extended further to include PID-controllers $k_p + k_i\frac{1}{s} + k_ds\frac{T}{s+T}$ leading to a $p(s)$ not only containing the integrator, but also other states to improve performance.\\ Next, we compare the proposed \ac{MPC} scheme to disturbance observers \citep{Pannocchia2015a}.
 This approach requires an additional extended state observer to estimate the disturbance.
 The \ac{MPC} then uses the estimated disturbance in the prediction model to steer the system to the corresponding estimated state and input reference.
-We do not claim any superiority of the achievable performance, as to the best of our knowledge, this is not even clear for the linear case without an \ac{MPC}.
-Furthermore, $\tilde{e}_x = G(z)^{-1}x$ can also be interpreted as an estimator to embed the disturbance.
-Similarly, in \cite{Pannocchia2015a} it is shown for the special case that $G_x(z)^{-1}=(1-z^{-1})I$ and $G_u(z)^{-1}=(1-z^{-1})I$, a disturbance model is effectively embedded as an observer.\\ Hence, in the following, we only discuss structural differences.
+We do not claim any superiority of the achievable performance, as to the best of our knowledge, it is not clear whether a disturbance observer or extended state feedback controllers is better.
+Furthermore, $\tilde{e}_x = G(z)^{-1}x$ can also be interpreted as an disturbance estimator to embed the disturbance.
+In \cite{Pannocchia2015a} it is shown for the special case $G_x(z)^{-1}=(1-z^{-1})I$ and $G_u(z)^{-1}=(1-z^{-1})I$, that an observer is implicitly embedded in the extended state.\\ Hence, in the following, we only discuss structural differences.
 The most important structural difference is that disturbance observers allow output feedback and do not require full state measurements.
 However, this requires an accurate disturbance model and limits the number of possible disturbances affecting the system.
-In contrast, our approach allows disturbances affecting every state and every output.
-Therefore, full state and output measurements are required anyway.
-Otherwise, the disturbance estimate will be incorrect, and constraint satisfaction can not be guaranteed.
-The advantage of our approach is that no additional observer is required.
-This is particularly useful, as the \ac{MPC}, is a nonlinear controller when inequality constraints are present, meaning the separation principle does not hold, and controller and observer cannot be designed independently.
-Our scheme only requires feasibility for $n_n+1$ time steps to embed the new disturbance in the prediction model.
-From a theoretical perspective, this is attractive, because it allows reformulating the output regulation problem as a simple asymptotic stability problem, for which many existing methods are available.
+As our setup allows for disturbances affecting every state and every output, full state and output measurements are required anyway.
+Otherwise, the disturbance estimate will be incorrect, and constraint satisfaction cannot be guaranteed.
+The advantage of our approach is that the observer is part of the \ac{MPC}, such that standard \ac{MPC} techniques can be used, without having to consider its interaction to an external observer.
+This requires only $n_n$ steps to embed the disturbance in the prediction model.
+From a theoretical perspective, this is attractive, because it allows reformulating the output regulation problem as a simple asymptotic stability problem.